-Buildings should appear as a continuation of existing setback geometries of Canberra Avenue, Hobart Avenue and State Circle.
-To achieve this, a variable boundary setback to the State Circle frontage is permitted, and in this case setback to road geometry will be given precedence over the setback to the site boundary.
+Building setbacks should address the geometries of Canberra Avenue, Hobart Avenue and State Circle.
+This will result in a variable boundary setback to the State Circle frontage, and in this case setback to road geometry will be given precedence over the setback to the site boundary.
 Building setbacks from Canberra Avenue and State Circle and rear and side setbacks are indicated in Figure 34.